Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

-This work was primarily supported by Western Digital Technologies.
-Funding from the National Science Foundation via awards ECCS-2213690 and DMREF-2324203 as well as from the University of California National Laboratory Fees Research Program is also acknowledged.
-The authors thank the Eddleman Quantum Institute (EQI) for partial support of this work.
-S.P gratefully acknowledges financial support for this publication by the Fulbright Visiting Scholar Program, which is sponsored by the U.S. Department of State and the Italian Ministry of Foreign Affairs and administered by the U.S. - Italy Fulbright Commission.
-Its contents are solely the responsibility of the author and do not necessarily represent the official views of the Fulbright Program, the Government of the United States, or the U.S. - Italy Fulbright Commission.\\
+This work was primarily supported by Western Digital Technologies (grant number: not applicable).
+Funding from the National Science Foundation via awards ECCS-2213690 and DMREF-2324203 as well as from the University of California National Laboratory Fees Research Program (grant number: not applicable) is also acknowledged.
+The authors thank the Eddleman Quantum Institute (EQI) for partial support of this work (grant number: not applicable).
+S.P gratefully acknowledges financial support for this publication by the Fulbright Visiting Scholar Program, which is sponsored by the U.S. Department of State and the Italian Ministry of Foreign Affairs and administered by the U.S. - Italy Fulbright Commission (grant number: not applicable).
+The contents of this publication are solely the responsibility of the author and do not necessarily represent the official views of the Fulbright Program, the Government of the United States, or the U.S. - Italy Fulbright Commission.\\

 \begin{large} \textbf{\myfont Author contributions} \end{large}

 P.M.B., W.J. and C.D. made the samples.
 M.H. and I.N.K. designed the experiment.
 M.H. made the measurements.
 S.P., M.d'A. and C.S. developed the theoretical model.
 S.P. made numerical simulations.
 P.M.B and I.N.K. conceived the idea and supervised the project.\\